egemenc21/quizmodeon-project/README.md

 # Quiz Mode On Assignment
+It is a simple Q&A app with animations.
 I used Vite + React.js, TypeScript, Redux for state management, Redux-Persist, and Framer-Motion for smooth animations

 Check out the app!
 https://quizmodeon-project.vercel.app/